 If you still cannot decide on a patron saint then you can use the Saint’s Name Generator tool.
-So you can blindly pick one from a huge list of saints that are available to you.
+This generator will allow you to blindly pick one from a huge list of saints that are available to you.

 As I have pointed out there are many ways that are available to you where you can decide on a patron saint.

-You may though chose to worship your church’s saint, one that was given to you at confirmation, or maybe the other options that I have discussed in this post.
+You may though choose to recognize your church’s saint, one that was given to you at confirmation, or maybe the other options that I have discussed in this post.

-Hopefully I have made the decision for you a little easier with the explanation of the different ways for you to decide on.
+Hopefully, I have made the decision for you a little easier with the explanation of the different ways for you to decide on.